Bachelor of Business Administration (B.B.A.)

 You may choose one of three emphasis areas:

-- General and Honors emphasis teach critical thinking analytical skills for business decision making.
+- General and Honors emphasis both teach critical thinking and analytical skills for business decision making.

 - Real estate emphasis focuses on residential and commercial real estate issues.

 Aside from the B.B.A. and economics core requirements, business economic major electives include courses about:

 - Environmental problems